 "The decline of “religion” is well-charted in contemporary British life.
 According to the 2011 Census, 59% of people in England and Wales consider themselves as belonging to a religious group, a decline of 12% on the previous census.
-Yet, for all that formalised religious belief and institutionalised religious belonging has declined over recent decades, the British have not become a nation of atheists or materialists.

 On the contrary, a spiritual current runs as, if not more, powerfully through the nation than it once did.
 For example, over three-quarters of all adults (77%) and three fifths (61%) of non-religious people believe that “there are things in life that we simply cannot explain through science or any other means.”